wvovaw/links/content/docs/ToggleGroup.md

 ---
 title: Toggle Group
-description: the ToggleGroup component, a container for grouping multiple Toggle components.
-Learn about the various customization options, including single and multiple selection modes, sizing, colors, and layouts.
-Utilize the provided examples to integrate the ToggleGroup seamlessly into your web application.
+description: A UI component ToggleGroup is a container for grouping multiple Toggle components.
 ---

 # Toggle Group

-Toggle Group is basically a [Toggle components](/docs/toggle) grouped by one context.
+A `Toggle Group` is basically a [Toggle components](/docs/toggle) grouped by one context.
+It can provide the common visuals and context to child Toggle components.
 Here's an example of [single](#singular) and [multiple](#multiple) model values.

 ## Anatomy